gustavosobral/SystemC-exercises/README.md

 If there is no error after running above commands, the installation is complete.
 For finish the environment setup, configure the root Makefile setting your correct SystemC path on `SYSTEMC` variable.

 ## Running examples
-To run the repository examples, just enter on the desired example folder and run `$ make`.
+To run the repository examples, just enter on the desired example on the `src/` folder and run `$ make` for build the source.
 You will be able now to run the `main` executable on console.